-- 1. A statement, signed by the appropriate Government official at the affected Federal department or agency laboratory, verifying that the resources should be available during the proposed period of performance.
+- 1. Statement, signed by the appropriate Government official at the affected Federal department or agency laboratory, verifying that the resources should be available during the proposed period of performance.
 Offerors must upload this letter in the Proposal Budget form. - 2.
-A signed letter on company letterhead from the contractor's Small Business Official explaining why the STTR research project requires the use of Government resources, including data that verifies the absence of non-Federal facilities or personnel capable of supporting the research effort, and the associated cost estimate.
+Signed letter on company letterhead from the contractor's Small Business Official explaining why the STTR research project requires the use of Government resources, including data that verifies the absence of non-Federal facilities or personnel capable of supporting the research effort, and the associated cost estimate.
 Offerors must upload this letter in the Proposal Budget form.

-See Part 8 of the Technical Proposal instructions and section 5.13 for additional information on the use of Government Resources.
+See Part $\underline{8}$ of the Technical Proposal instructions for additional information on the use of Government Resources.